Last modified: December 13, 2013

 Resources to support students and instructors in English 101, 102, 107, and 108.
 To book our computer classroom to teach your students library research, fill out the request form.

-If you use D2L, your “Library Tools” tab already includes subject databases based on course prefix.
+If you use D2L or Blackboard, your “Library Tools” tab already includes subject databases based on course prefix.
 You can further customize “Library Tools” for your specific course section.

 Instructional Support - K-12 Resources